astroumd/admit/doc/sphinx/userguideintro.rst

 the force and reject buttons as input advise to a second run of `LineID_AT`_.

-The interaction mode with LineID Editor can only be used if your ADMIT file is created or opened from within your current casa session.
+The interaction mode with LineID Editor can only be used if your ADMIT file is created or opened from within your current CASA session.
 The editing mode requires that your ADMIT flow be present as an active python memory structure.
 The interactive edits that you make within LineID Editor are not saved to the flow so, at present, you cannot